signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 How would one go about printing out all the natural numbers if the entire set is infinite ?

-The answer is that one does not need to print all the natual numbers all at once.
+The answer is that one does not need to print all the natural numbers all at once.
 All one needs to do is to keep track of the current number being printed and then increment the number by 1 when the next natural number is needed.
 In this case the starting point is 1 and the